 - Choose an appropriate dose: Check out our psychedelic dosage guide for help with determining the best dose.

 - Ensure a safe environment: You should have a space that’s comfortable and intentional, it should be ready BEFORE the experience with things like blankets and comfortable clothing, soothing lighting and music, prepared water and food, and easy access to a bathroom.

 - Familiarize yourself with harm reduction principles: We’d recommend exploring the harm reduction materials from Zendo Project.

-- Work with a mentor or coach to ensure safety: If you have any unanswered questions or concerns about things like medicine interactions, don’t hesitate to ask for help.
+- Work with a trained facilitator to ensure safety: If you have any unanswered questions or concerns about things like medicine interactions, don’t hesitate to ask for help.
 Get in touch today to ensure the safest psychedelic experience.

 Intention and integration go hand-in-hand as some of the most important aspects of a psychedelic experience.
 Prior to the experience, integration will help you bring together your intention and preparatory practices to ensure that you’ll have an optimal experience.
 Following the experience, it’s likely that you’ll be left with significant insights, knowledge, and awareness, but without any active participation in the integration that follows, they may fade over time.

 To keep you and your integration on track and keep the ball of healing and self-actualization rolling, it’s recommended that you continue working with a psychedelic coach who can provide ongoing advice and resources.
 We can help you turn insights into actionable practices and make positive shifts in your daily routines and habits.
 Click the link to schedule a free discovery call with us today.

 Let the Preparation Begin!